Francisco de Zurbarán: Style

 It is unknown whether Zurbarán had the opportunity to see the paintings of Caravaggio, only that his work features a similar use of chiaroscuro and tenebrism (dramatic lighting).
 The painter thought by some art historians to have had the greatest influence on his characteristically severe compositions was Juan Sánchez Cotán.
 Polychrome sculpture—which by the time of Zurbarán's apprenticeship had reached a level of sophistication in Seville that surpassed that of the local painters—provided another important stylistic model for the young artist; the work of Juan Martínez Montañés is especially close to Zurbarán's in spirit.

 He painted his figures directly from nature, and he made great use of the lay-figure in the study of draperies, in which he was particularly proficient.
 He had a special gift for white draperies; as a consequence, the houses of the white-robed Carthusians are abundant in his paintings.
 To these rigid methods, Zurbarán is said to have adhered throughout his career, which was prosperous, wholly confined to Spain, and varied by few incidents beyond those of his daily labour.
 His subjects were mostly severe and ascetic religious vigils, the spirit chastising the flesh into subjection, the compositions often reduced to a single figure.
+Zurbaran's "incapacity or possibly scorn for narrative" makes the actions depicted in his compositions difficult to interpret without foreknowledge of the subject.
 The style is more reserved and chastened than Caravaggio's, the tone of color often quite bluish.
 Exceptional effects are attained by the precisely finished foregrounds, massed out largely in light and shade.
 Backgrounds are often featureless and dark.
 Zurbaran had difficulty painting deep space; when interior or exterior settings are represented, the effect is suggestive of theater backdrops on a shallow stage.
+The art historian Julián Gállego suggests that Zurbarán's early training "may have left him with a taste for Mannerist composition ... with the furniture and accessories placed on the slant" in an ambiguous space devoid of unitary perspective.
+The resulting contradictions have been compared to Cubism for the way each object is represented in isolation.
+According to José Camón Aznar, "Zurbarán succeeded in making a grace of his clumsiness".